chazzconi25/SI350/Lab02/README.txt

 Charlie Francesconi

-This lab took me about three hours in total but I used up a bunch of time to learn stuff that was not critical to the lab.
+This lab took me about three hours in total.

-No suggestions for improving this lab
+No suggestions for improving this lab.

-No comments needed to review the lab
+No comments needed to review the lab.

-Finished the entire lab
+Finished the entire lab.